 Turn the dial on your multimeter to Volts DC.

-With the RED multimeter lead, probe the wire labeled with the number 2, in the photo in the image viewer.
+With the red multimeter test lead, probe the wire labeled with the number 2, in the photo above.

-Next, the ground the BLACK multimeter lead directly on the battery negative (-) terminal.
+Next, the Ground the black multimeter test lead directly on the battery negative (-) terminal.

-TEST RESULT 1: Your multimeter registered 12 Volts, so far so good, since this result confirms that the cam sensor is getting power.
-Go to CAM SENSOR TEST 2: Verifying the 1° POS signal.
+TEST RESULT 1: Your multimeter registered 12 Volts.
+So far so good, since this result confirms that the camshaft position sensor is getting power.
+Go to: CAM SENSOR TEST 2: Verifying The 1° POS signal.

-Although it's beyond the scope of this article to troubleshoot this missing voltage, finding the cause of these missing 12 Volts will solve you No Spark No Start Condition on your 2.4L Nissan Frontier or Xterra.
+Although it's beyond the scope of this article to troubleshoot this missing voltage, finding the cause of these missing 12 Volts will solve your 'no-spark no-start' condition on your 2.4L Nissan Frontier or Xterra.